SeimiNomore/jlc-portfolio/index.md

 ### [Character Design & Storytelling](./character-design-&-storytelling.md)

 Conception - Mar.
-2012 / Ongoing
+2012 / On-going

 Character design and storytelling has been a cornerstone of my creative journey.